ArjunBadyal/DRLND-Project-2/Report.md

 LR_CRITIC = 1e-4  # learning rate of the critic
 WEIGHT_DECAY = 0.0001 # L2 weight decay
 ```
 Initially it was taking too long for the agents to train so I changed the learning rate of the critic from 1e-3 to 1e-4.
 This seemed to make a difference, proabably because the actor depends on the critic.
+Reducing the minibatch size to 64 may have also made a difference, however this would require more work looking into how the combination of problem dimensionality and minibatch size affect overall performance of the algorithm.

 The last thing to note is that noise was added using the Ornstein–Uhlenbeck process in order to aid exploration of the agents in the environment:
 ```python